Using Impossible burger is my new favorite way to make vegan meatloaf! This recipe is super flavorful and an easy dinner idea.

 (P.S.
 This recipe is totally not sponsored in any way, we are just obsessed with the stuff!)

 While I have not tried this recipe using Beyond beef (we prefer the Beyond sausages out of their products), I believe it will work.
+Many readers in the comments have tried it with success.

 For the list of all ingredients and amounts, see the recipe card below.